Disability Documentation Guidelines

-Under the Americans with Disabilities Act (ADA) and Section 504 of the Rehabilitation Act of 1973, individuals with disabilities are protected from discrimination and assured services.
-In order to establish that an individual is covered under the ADA, the documentation must indicate that a disability currently exists and it substantially limits some major life activity, including learning.
+Under the Americans with Disabilities Act Amendments Act (ADAAA) and Section 504 of the Rehabilitation Act of 1973, individuals with disabilities are protected from discrimination and assured reasonable accommodations.
+In order to establish that an individual is covered under the ADAAA, we ask students to submit documentation of a disability.
+If you have questions or concerns about documentation requirements, please email firstname.lastname@example.org.

 - The credentials of the evaluator(s)